Pretzel Dog Recipe

 - 1 large egg yolk beaten with 1 Tbsp water

-- 2-3 Tbsp Coarse kosher salt or Pretzel Salt
+- 1 tsp Coarse kosher salt or Pretzel Salt

-- If using bread maker combine warm water, sugar, salt, yeast, flour & unsalted butter and set for the dough cycle.
+If using bread maker combine 1½ cups warm water, 1 tbspsugar, 1 tsp salt, 1 Tbsp yeast, 4½ cups flour & 2 oz unsalted butter and set for the dough cycle.
 Once the cycle is complete, move on to step 6.

-- If using a stand mixer, combine warm water, sugar, salt & yeast.
+If using a stand mixer, combine 1½ cups warm water, 1 tbsp sugar, 1 tsp salt, and 1 Tbsp yeast.
 Stir and allow it to sit for 4-5 minutes.

-Once the mixture has risen slightly, add flour to the bowl of the mixer, the yeast slurry, and the melted butter.
+Once the mixture has risen slightly, add 4½ cups flour to the bowl of the mixer, the yeast slurry, and the 2 oz melted butter.
 Using the dough attachment/hook knead on low speed just until the dough comes together.

 Increase the speed to medium and knead until dough is smooth and pulls away from the sides of the bowl (about 4-5 minutes).

-Next, preheat oven to 450F.
-Line 2 baking sheets with parchment paper and brush with oil.
+Next, preheat oven to 450°F. Line 2 baking sheets with parchment paper.
 Set aside.

 Make the baking soda bath

-Bring 10 cups of water and baking soda to a rolling boil in an 8-quart saucepan or roasting pan.
+Bring 10 cups of water and 1/2 cup baking soda to a rolling boil in an 8-quart saucepan or roasting pan.

 Shape and Bake the Pretzel Dogs

-Turn the dough out onto an oiled work surface and divide it into golf ball size pieces.
+Turn the dough out onto an oiled work surface and divide it into 15 pcs or about hte sie of a golf ball size pieces (mine were about 75 g each).

 - One by one place the place the pretzel dogs into the boiling soda water for 30 seconds.
 Using a large slotted spoon or spatula remove them from the water and place onto the prepared baking sheet.